LucasDelfino92/morrowindsharp/main.md

 ### Installation instructions:
 - **Main files - Controlled Consumption**
-- Rename to its respective filename when installing

 Provides a configurable restriction on the amount of potions and ingredients the player can consume at any one time, removing one of the largest exploits in the game.